liatrio/openo11y.dev/docs/index.md

 microservices.
 Systems can also be comprised of people, such as a team, a group of teams, or an entire organization.

-## What is Open O11y?
+## What is OpenO11y?

-Open O11y is an [open source project](https://github.com/liatrio/openo11y.dev/) whose goal is to enable everyone to observe and improve their systems.
-Open O11y achieves this goal
+OpenO11y is an [open source project](https://github.com/liatrio/openo11y.dev/) whose goal is to enable everyone to observe and improve their systems.
+OpenO11y achieves this goal
 by:

 - Participating in open source communities focused on o11y